section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 This shows that our model can accurately classify the given text into the right subject with an accuracy of `99.999999`.

 ### Conclusion
 In the tutorial, we have learned about multi-class text classification with PySpark.
 We started with PySpark basics, learned the core components of PySpark used for Big Data processing.

-This gives us a good foundation and a good understanding of PySpark.
-From here we then started preparing our dataset by removing missing values, the Udemy dataset is what is used in building our model.
+This gave us a good foundation and a good understanding of PySpark.

+From here we then started preparing our dataset by removing missing values.
+We used the Udemy dataset to build our model.

-We then followed the stages in machine learning workflow, we started with feature engineering then applied the pipeline approach to automate certain workflows.
+We then followed the stages in machine learning workflow.
+We started with feature engineering then applied the pipeline approach to automate certain workflows.
 Pipeline makes the process of building a machine learning model easier, after following all the pipeline stages we ended up with a machine learning model.

 Finally, we used this model to make predictions, this is the goal of any better.
 If a model can accurately make predictions the better the model.
 Using these steps, a reader should comfortably build a multi-class text classification with PySpark.

 ### References
 - [Code implementation for this tutorial](https://colab.research.google.com/drive/1whcB66Lpu_DjZH07Hu65-iTBmeVsz1HJ?usp=sharing)
 - [Introduction to PySpark](https://www.section.io/engineering-education/introduction-to-spark/)
 - [PySpark Tutorial](https://www.tutorialspoint.com/pyspark/index.htm)